Research

 Work in Progress

-The Gendered Effect of Working from Home (joint with Laura Khoury (University Paris Dauphine-PSL) and Youssef Souidi (Institut des politiques publiques))
+The Gendered Effect of Working from Home (joint with L. Khoury (University Paris Dauphine-PSL) and Y. Souidi (Institut des politiques publiques))

 Social Choices with Heterogeneous Risk Preferences.